This model adapter will work for Mirror Drive Door G4s.

 Using a Firewire Device while having an Apple ROM Maxtor Hard Drive installed in your tower may result in that drive ceasing to function.
 Details are sketchy on this, my own testing hasn't experienced any problems, but please be aware that this is a potential problem.
 This has not been reported on MDD systems yet, but since it was reported when using ATX Power Supplies with other G4s, the possibility exists.

-This is how my BETA MDD adapter looks:
+This is how my Second Edition BETA MDD adapter looks when finished:

 Warning: